francescovallone/serinus/.website/core/modules.md

 ## Creating a DeferredModule

-Modules are loaded instantly when the application starts, but if you need to load a module asynchronously, you can wrap a `Module` with the `DeferredModule` class.
+Modules are loaded instantly when the application starts, but if you need to create a module dependent on providers within the application, you can wrap a `Module` with the `DeferredModule` class.

-This class has an `inject` property that exposes the providers on which the module depends.
+The `DeferredModule` class takes two parameters:
+- `inject`: A list of providers that the module needs to load.
+- `init`: A function that returns a `Module` object.

-A `DeferredModule` has access to all the properties of the `Module` class, so you can pass the same parameters to the `super` constructor.
+It also has access to all the properties of the `Module` class, so you can pass the same parameters to the `super` constructor.
-Also, it has a `init` property that is a function that will be executed when the module is loaded and that returns a `Module` object.

 ```dart
 import 'package:serinus/serinus.dart';